 There isn’t a single known cause of ALS.
 Here are some of the experts’ best theories:

 Most ALS patients are diagnosed between the ages of 40 and 70, with the average age being 55 at the time of diagnosis.
 Lou Gehrig’s disease is 20% more common in men than women, but diagnoses equalize between the two sexes as patients advance in age.

 Natural Treatments for Lou Gehrig’s Disease

 There is no cure for ALS.
 The best course of action is to keep the patient comfortable, happy, and living the best quality of life possible.
 As ALS progresses and creates uncertainty, pain, loss of balance, and other symptoms, natural treatment methods are available to manage them.

 Because of the body’sendocannabinoid system, cannabis can target a variety of symptoms, including those associated with Lou Gehrig’s disease.
 The endocannabinoid system is made up of two kinds of receptors, the CB1 and CB2 receptors.
-These receptors are located throughout the body, and they interact with cannabinoids like THC and CBD to promote a balanced state of well-being.
+These receptors are located throughout the body, and they interact with cannabinoids like THC to promote a balanced state of well-being.
 ALS patients consume cannabis to:

 Stimulate their appetite

 Manage depression, anxiety, and other mental health concerns associated with having ALS